Game

 Educate

-When we did the "Would You Rather?" activity, you decided between fit choices.
-Today we will learn how a person, place, thing, or mood can influence your fit choices.
+Today we will learn how a person, place, thing, or mood can influence your healthy choices.

-An influencer can help you make fit choices, or they can prevent you from making fit choices.
+An influencer can help you make healthy choices, or they can prevent you from making healthy choices.

 Your feelings and emotions can be influencers too.
 If you are feeling bored, you may want to sit and do nothing.
 If you are feeling excited, you may want to wave your arms in the air!

-The number one thing you need to know is that if you stop and think about influencers, you can help yourself make fit choices.
+The number one thing you need to know is that if you stop and think about influencers – or what motivates you to make choices, you can help yourself make healthy choices.

 Let’s practice recognizing things that influence our choices!